 This finding may help explain why nearly a third of natural human conceptions do not go to full term.
 It may be part of a weird evolutionary tradeoff in which reduced fecundity can be a feature, not a bug.

-Images: Details from a lithograph in the 1835 medical text Geburtshülflicher Atlas in 48 Tafeln und erklärendem Texte, via Wellcome Images
+Image: A lithograph in the 1835 medical text Geburtshülflicher Atlas in 48 Tafeln und erklärendem Texte, via the Wellcome Collection

 Study: Common variants spanning PLK4 are associated with mitotic-origin aneuploidy in human embryos, Rajiv C. McCoy & others, Science, 10 April 2015